 - The Social Work Academy

 - Safeguarding courses

-- Development opportunities for leaders and aspiring leaders (in addition to the leadership development programme)
+- Management skills

 - Apprenticeships

 We believe in learning alongside peers and offer joint training sessions for both staff and foster parents to enable the sharing of best practice and experiences.

 All our training is mapped to regulations and national minimum standards and cross referenced to the Training Support and Development Standards in England.